preritdas/allocator/README.md

 # Allocator

 Allocator is a fully autonomous, dynamic portfolio manager.
-It both allocates free account cash to predetermine sectors _and_ reads accounts positions to determine if it should relatively re-balance any positions.
-This becomes necessary if certain sectors outperform other sectors, resulting in them occupying a larger than defined portion of the account.
+It both allocates free cash to predetermined sectors _and_ reads account positions to determine if it should relatively re-balance any positions.
+(This becomes necessary if certain sectors outperform others, resulting in them occupying a larger than defined portion of the account.)

 ## Portfolios

 Allocator's predefined portfolios are adapted from [Acorns](https://acorns.com) Invest's risk profiles.
 Those are true and tested portfolios, packaged into the local database [portfolios.json](portfolios.json).
-To select a portfolio, simply update the `portfolio_type` configuration element in [config.ini](config.ini).
-See steps to deployment in the [deployment](##deployment) section.
-The five supported portfolio types are below.
+To select a portfolio, simply update the `portfolio_type` configuration element in [config.ini](config%20(sample).ini).
+See steps to deployment in the [deployment](#deployment) section.
+The five currently supported portfolio types are below.

 | Portfolio Type | Investment Composition |
 | --- | --- |